-How do Bucket Truck Accidents Occur?
+How Do Bucket Truck Accidents Occur?

-The design and safety of bucket trucks is regulated by various local, state and federal regulations.
+The design and safety of bucket trucks is regulated by various local, state, and federal regulations.
 Just like cars, not all bucket trucks are designed the same.
-In order for a bucket truck to be safe for workers use it must have a sound design and use quality parts.
-Further, the employer has an obligation to ensure that it’s workers using bucket trucks have been thoroughly trained in the operation, maintenance, and safety of the bucket truck.
+In order for a bucket truck to be safe for workers to use it must have a sound design and use quality parts.
+Further, the employer has an obligation to ensure that its workers using bucket trucks have been thoroughly trained in the operation, maintenance, and safety of the bucket truck.
 Even with correct training procedures in place accidents do happen.
 Bucket truck accidents generally occur in one of three manners:

 We Can Help!

 Due to their height bucket trucks have a high center of gravity which can lead to the truck overturning.
 Bucket truck operators must ensure that the truck is parked on a flat surface, and to not overload the boom arm with too much weight in order to reduce the risk of overturning.

 Bucket trucks are powerful tools due to the use of a hydraulic system.
 If the trucks hydraulics fail the bucket can become inoperable leaving the operator 40 feet in the air close to danger and no easy way to get back to the ground.
 That is why it is so important to ensure that all safety protocols are followed, and that the truck and its systems are regularly inspected and maintained.

 Unfortunately, bucket trucks are involved in a number of electrocution injuries and even death when the workers themselves, their tools, the bucket, or the boom arm touch highly dangerous power lines.
 Tree trimmers often use boom trucks to remove limbs from and around power lines.
 If they have not been properly trained there is an increased risk of significant injury.